intentor/adic/README.md

 Sometimes you may face some strange exceptions about null containers, even with containers correctly configured.
 This may occur because of the [Script Execution Order](http://docs.unity3d.com/Manual/class-ScriptExecution.html) of the injected scripts, which are being called before the <a href="#quick-start">ContextRoot</a> creates the containers.

-To prevent this from happening, the execution order of the `ContextRoot` should be set by either clicking on the `Set execution order` button on the `ContextRoot` inspector or by accessing the menu `Edit > Project Settings > Script Execution Order` on Unity.
+To prevent this from happening, the execution order of the context root should be set by either clicking on the `Set execution order` button on the context root inspector or by accessing the menu `Edit > Project Settings > Script Execution Order` on Unity.

 ## <a id="performance"></a>Performance